j-desilva/travel-blog/content/blog/kosciuszko-series/02-gravity-biking/index.md

 Going up the chairlift for the very first time is so exhilarating.
 Feelings of nervousness and excitement are flooding through.
-This is something I have never experienced before, and that's what's it's all about.
+This is something I have never experienced before, and that's what it's all about.
 What is it going to be like?
 Can I acutally do this?
 The answer is yes you can.
 And although the first lap down was very slow and I actually got off and walked my bike around many of the corners... by the thrird time down, WATCH OUT IM